-(5) Amounts are unaudited and are as of October 31, 2014.
+(5) Amounts are unaudited and are as of February 28, 2015.

-approximately 13% of total general obligation debt, have been synthetically fixed by means of floating-to-fixed interest rate swap agreements.
+\$441.1 million of bonds in such a mode.
+Of the variable rate debt outstanding, the interest rates on \$2.5 billion, or approximately 12% of total general obligation debt, have been synthetically fixed by means of floating-to-fixed interest rate swap agreements.
 These agreements are used as hedges to mitigate the risk associated with variable rate bonds.

 Under state finance law, scheduled, periodic payments to be made by the Commonwealth pursuant to swap agreements in existence on August 1, 2008 or entered into after such date constitute general obligations of the Commonwealth to which its full faith and credit are pledged.
-The remaining variable rate debt of \$694.3 million, or approximately 3.35% of the total outstanding general obligation debt, is unhedged and, accordingly, floats with interest rates re-set on a periodic basis.
+The remaining variable rate debt of \$1.2 billion, or approximately 6% of the total outstanding general obligation debt, is unhedged and, accordingly, floats with interest rates re-set on a periodic basis.

 The Commonwealth has announced its intention to implement a multi-year asset/liability management strategy.
 The intent of the asset/liability strategy is to better balance the Commonwealth's interest rate exposure between its cash assets and debt liabilities by increasing the portion of its outstanding debt issued as unhedged, floating rate bonds.
 The Commonwealth intends to achieve this balance over a number of years, in part by issuing additional variable rate debt.
-The Commonwealth has established an asset/liability management committee to provide oversight of the program.

-As of October 31, 2014, the Commonwealth had outstanding approximately \$142.3 million (\$76.9 million principal and including a discount equal to \$65.4 million) of variable rate "U. Plan" bonds, sold in conjunction with a college savings program administered by the Massachusetts Educational Financing Authority, which bear deferred interest at a rate equal to the percentage change in the consumer price index plus 2%, together with current interest at the rate of 0.5%.
+As of February 28, 2015, the Commonwealth had outstanding approximately \$142.3 million (\$76.9 million principal and including a discount equal to \$65.4 million) of variable rate "U. Plan" bonds, sold in conjunction with a college savings program administered by the Massachusetts Educational Financing Authority, which bear deferred interest at a rate equal to the percentage change in the consumer price index plus 2%, together with current interest at the rate of 0.5%.

 The Commonwealth has issued general obligation bonds in the form of Build America Bonds (BABs).
 BABs were authorized under the federal American Recovery and Reinvestment Act of 2009 (ARRA).
 Pursuant to ARRA, the Commonwealth is entitled to receive a cash subsidy from the federal government equal to 35% of the investment payable on the BABs provided the Commonwealth makes certain required filings in accordance with applicable federal rules.
 Such interest subsidy payments are treated under federal law as overpayments of tax and, accordingly, are subject to offset against certain amounts that may be owed by the Commonwealth to the federal government or its agencies.
 On March 4, 2013, the Internal Revenue Service indicated that such interest subsidy payment would be subject to a sequestration reduction of 8.7% through September 30, 2013 under the Budget Control Act of 2011, and on September 30, 2013, the Internal Revenue Service announced that such interest subsidy payment will be subject to a sequestration reduction of 7.2% through September 30, 2014.
 Federal legislation approved by the President on February 15, 2014 extended the sequestration provisions applicable to BABs through federal fiscal year 2024.
 On October 16, 2014, the Internal Revenue Service announced that the sequestration reduction will be 7.3% through September 30, 2015.
 Beginning in fiscal 2012, such payments received by the Commonwealth are required to be deposited in a Build America Bonds Subsidy Trust Fund and used, without further legislative appropriation, to pay debt service on the related BABs.
 The Commonwealth is obligated to make payments of principal and interest on the BABs whether or not it receives interest subsidy payments.
-As of October 31, 2014, the Commonwealth had approximately \$2.1 billion of BABs outstanding.
+As of February 28, 2015, the Commonwealth had approximately \$2.1 billion of BABs outstanding.